A Comparison of Void-Finding Algorithms using Crossing Numbers: Mitigating Poor Classification of voids

 While a lower maximum linking density is expected to limit the merging of voids across denser regions, the growth of \Vsquared voids up to density maxima occurs during the zone creation step, rather than in the subsequent zone-merging step.
 Consequently, varying the amount of zone merging that occurs is not expected to mitigate the inclusion of the dense shell-crossing region in the void volume of \Vsquared/VIDE voids.

 We examine the effect of the maximum linking density on the distribution of crossing numbers within \Vsquared/VIDE voids.
+The central density cut of the \Vsquared/VIDE algorithm is varied to match the maximum linking density.
 These results are shown in Table~\ref{tab:cn2}.
 The percent of particles in voids with a given crossing number does not vary by more than $\sim$1\% across different linking densities.
-This is a minor shift compared to the difference between VoidFinder voids and \Vsquared/VIDE voids ($\sim$12\% for both CN=0 and CN=3; see Table~\ref{tab:cn0}), and still leaves the \Vsquared/VIDE distribution relatively similar to the distribution of all crossing numbers.
+This is a minor shift compared to the difference between VoidFinder voids and \Vsquared/VIDE voids ($\sim$12\% for both CN$=0$ and CN$=3$; see Table~\ref{tab:cn0}), and still leaves the \Vsquared/VIDE distribution relatively similar to the distribution of all crossing numbers.